United States Air Force in South Korea: Chinese Intervention 1950

 The first advanced detachment of 336th FIS F-86As arrived at Kimpo airfield (K-14) west of Seoul on 15 December.
 The first Sabre mission took place on 17 December.
 It was an armed reconnaissance of the region just south of the Yalu.
 Lt.
 Col. Bruce H. Hinton, commander of the 336th Squadron, succeeding in shooting down one MiG-15 out of a flight of four, to score first blood for the Sabre.

 By the end of 1950, Chinese armies had driven UN forces out of North Korea and had begun to invade the South.
 The Sabres were forced to evacuate Kimpo and return to Japan which put them out of range of the action up at the Yalu.
-Even though the Yalu was now out of range, on 14 January, an F-86A detachment appeared at Daegu (K-37) to participate as fighter bombers to try to halt the Chinese advance.
+Even though the Yalu was now out of range, on 14 January, an F-86A detachment appeared at Taegu (K-37) to participate as fighter bombers to try to halt the Chinese advance.
 The F-86A was not very successful in the fighter-bomber role, being judged much less effective than slower types such as the F-80 and the F-84.

 Eventually, the Chinese advance ground to a halt due to extended supply lines and the relentless UN air attacks.
 The Chinese advance was halted by the end of January, and the UN ground forces began pushing them back.
 Kimpo airfield was recovered on 10 February.
 The halting of the Chinese advance can be blamed largely on the inability of the MiGs to provide any effective support for the Chinese attack.
 Not only had no Chinese bombers appeared to attack UN troops, but no MiGs had flown south of the Yalu region to provide any air support.